hal-uw/gpu_variability_sc22_artifact/sec5e_bert/README.md

 ```

 ## Build and Run Without Docker
-There are 4 steps to take to run ResNet-50 using shell scripts:
+There are the steps to take to run BERT Pretraininge using shell scripts:
-1. Download the dataset and configuration file by running the `scripts/create-datasets.sh` with the appropriate flags which downloads the Wikipedia English dataset (i.e. scripts/create-datasets.sh).
-We do not provide the data set in this artifact repo because it is so large.
+1. Download the dataset and configuration files by running the `scripts/create-datasets.sh` with the appropriate flags which downloads the Wikipedia English dataset (example below).
+This may take a couple of hours.
-Build pretraining dataset using Wikipedia and BooksCorpus and save to `data/`.
 ```
 $ ./scripts/create_datasets.sh --output data --nproc 8 --download --format --encode
 ```
-See `./scripts/create_datasets.sh --help` for all options.
-Downloading can take many hours and the BooksCorpus servers can easily be overloaded when download from scratch so to skip the BooksCorpus, include the `--no-books` flag.
-Formatting and encoding can be made faster by increasing the number of processes used in the script at the cost of more RAM.
-This steps will use a couple hundred GBs of disk space; however the `download` directory and `formatted` directory can be deleted if you do not plan to rebuild the dataset again.

-2. Update lines 28 and 29 in `scripts/run-pretraining-lamb.sh --download --format --no-books --encode-type bert` to provide the directory where the training data set and validation data set is located on your machine.
+2. Update line 8 in `scripts/run-pretraining-lamb.sh' to provide the directory where the training dataset is located on your machine.
-3. Update line 17 in `config/bert_large_uncased_config.json` to provide the path to the vocab.txt (i.e. "vocab_file": "<DATA_DIR>/download/google_pretrained_weights/uncased_L-24_H-1024_A-16/vocab.txt").
+3. Update line 17 in `config/bert_large_uncased_config.json` to provide the path to the vocab.txt that was also downloaded as part of Step 1 (i.e. "vocab_file": "<DATA_DIR>/download/google_pretrained_weights/uncased_L-24_H-1024_A-16/vocab.txt").
-4. Run `chmod u+x scripts/run-pretraining-lamb.sh`.
+4. Run `chmod u+x scripts/run-pretraining-lamb.sh scripts/launch-pretraining.sh`.
 5. Run `scripts/run-pretraining-lamb.sh`.

 You will find a few output files in `in this directory`:
-  - `resnet_*.csv`: contains kernel information, GPU SM frequency, power, and temperature.
+  - `bert_*.csv`: contains kernel information, GPU SM frequency, power, and temperature.
 There will be one csv file per GPU (e.g., if you trained on 4 GPUs, there will be 4 csv files).
-  - `out/resnet_iterdur_*.txt`: contains iteration durations.
-Iteration durations are directly printed from line 75 in `sec5a_resnet/cnn_utils/engine.py`.
-Only one text file.